 - 3-way tie: Saskatchewan 35, Weyburn; Saskatchewan 3, Hudson Bay; Saskatchewan 9, Canora

 2020 Worst Roads Campaign

-The 2020 Worst Roads Campaign has been postponed.
-Details to follow.
+The 2020 Worst Roads Campaign was cancelled due to the outset of Covid-19.

 The 2019 CAA Saskatchewan Worst Roads campaign has ended with some interesting results.
 Eight of the Final Top Ten Worst Roads nominated and voted by Saskatchewan road users are municipal roads in Regina and Moose Jaw.
 A total of 1,514 votes were received during the campaign dates of April 17 to May 8, 2019.

 - Saskatchewan 26, Goodsoil

 - Highway 21, Paradise Hill (ranked 9th in the 2018 CAA Worst Roads campaign and 3rd in the 2017 CAA Worst Roads campaign)

 - 13th Avenue Northwest, Moose Jaw